Yuna Manase: DDT Pro Wrestling (2017–present)

-Tokyo Joshi Pro Wrestling (2017–present)
+Tokyo Joshi Pro Wrestling (2017–2022)

 Suzuki's most notable work of her career took place in Tokyo Joshi Pro Wrestling.
-After resigning from Actwres girl'Z, she made her debut in the promotion on March 12, 2017 at TJPW At This Time, Get Excited In Nerima! where she picked up a victory over Nodoka-Oneesan.
+After resigning from Actwres girl'Z, she made her debut in the promotion on March 12, 2017, at TJPW At This Time, Get Excited In Nerima! where she picked up a victory over Nodoka-Oneesan.
 At TJPW If You Get Lost You Just Go To Shin-Kiba! on February 18, 2018, she unsuccessfully challenged Miyu Yamashita for the Princess of Princess Championship.
-On November 4, 2018 at TJPW 5th Anniversary, Suzuki competed in a 12-woman gauntlet battel royal for the Ironman Heavymetalweight Championship and for the no.1 contendership for the Princess of Princess Championship won by Maki Itoh and also involving Miuzuki, Reika Saiki, Shoko Nakajima and others.
+On November 4, 2018, at TJPW 5th Anniversary, Suzuki competed in a 12-woman gauntlet battel royal for the Ironman Heavymetalweight Championship and for the no.1 contendership for the Princess of Princess Championship won by Maki Itoh and also involving Miuzuki, Reika Saiki, Shoko Nakajima and others.
 Her most notable victory took place at TJPW KFC 2Days '19 ~Desert Moon~ on September 16, 2019, where she defeated her own student Natsumi Maki for the International Princess Championship.

 World Wonder Ring Stardom

 (2014–2015)

 Suzuki made her professional wrestling debut at World Wonder Ring Stardom's Season 15 New Year Stars 2014 event from January 12, where she fell short to Kairi Hojo.
 She continued making sporadic appearances, such as on the second night of the Stardom Grow Up Stars 2014 on March 30, where she competed in a 14-woman battle royal also involving Mayu Iwatani, Nanae Takahashi, Act Yasukawa, Alpha Female, Io Shirai, Natsuki Taiyo and others.
-Suzuki resigned from the promotion on March 8, 2015 to start working for other companies.
+Suzuki resigned from the promotion on March 8, 2015, to start working for other companies.

-(2021-present)
+(2021–2022)

 At Stardom's 10th Anniversary on March 3, 2021, Suzuki made a one-time return, participating in a 24-women Stardom All Star Rumble featuring wrestlers from the promotion's past such as Chigusa Nagayo, Kyoko Inoue, Mima Shimoda, Hiroyo Matsumoto, Emi Sakura, Yuzuki Aikawa, Yoko Bito and others.
-At Stardom in Showcase vol.2 on September 25, 2022, Manase worked into a non-canon storyline where she and Nanae Takahashi teamed up as two masked reapers with Yuu and defeted Syuri, and Queen's Quest's Utami Hayashishita and Lady C who were billed as Rossy Ogawa's "Bodyguard Army".
+At Stardom in Showcase vol.2 on September 25, 2022, Manase worked into a non-canon storyline where she and Nanae Takahashi teamed up as two masked reapers with Yuu and defeated Syuri, and Queen's Quest's Utami Hayashishita and Lady C who were billed as Rossy Ogawa's "Bodyguard Army".
 After the pay-per-view came to an end, Alpha Female reached out via taped video in which she teased the formation of the Neo Stardom Army unit alongside Takahashi, Yuu and Manase.